Content from Introducing the Shell

 Which of the following outputs would you expect to see?

-1. All of the lines between the first and the last lines of each file ending in .pdb in the alkanes directory
+- All of the lines between the first and the last lines of each file

-2. The first and the last line of each file ending in .pdb in the alkanes directory
+directory - The first and the last line of each file ending in

-3. The first and the last line of each file in the alkanes directory
+directory - The first and the last line of each file in the

 The correct answer is 2.